nyannkov/Psgino/MML.md

 | &lt;speed-unit&gt; | Specifies the speed unit, ranging from 0 to 8192.
 The default value is 0. <br>• `0`: The values specified in $L is interpreted as 0.1 Hz. <br>• `1-8192`: The time unit is the reciprocal of the value obtained by multiplying the note-length by 10.
 For example, if $V4 is specified and $L10 is used, modulation will occur 1.0 times within the duration of a quarter note.
 Similarly, if $V8 is specified and $L25 is used, modulation will occur 2.5 times within the duration of an eighth note.|

 **NOTE:**
-To scale the envelope shape proportionally with tempo changes, specify the time unit in note-length.
+To scale the LFO frequency proportionally with tempo changes, specify the time unit in note-length.

 #### $L &lt;low-frequency&gt;